ctrldj/codex-playground/README.md

 - **Audit** – Automatic check of a drawing against safety rules.
 - **Stub** – Lightweight placeholder module used when a dependency is missing.
 - **Template** – A starter document copied into each new job folder.
+- **GUI** – Graphical User Interface that lets you interact via buttons instead of the command line.

 ## Monorepo layout